Rugby community in mourning after passing of iconic figure at 88

 The rugby community has been thrown into mourning after the death of Joe Matthews was confirmed on Monday, May 25, 2026.

-The rugby legend passed away at the age of 88 after giving so much to the sport during his active years as a professional rugby player.
+The rugby legend passed away at the age of 88 in his hometown of Workington, Cumbria, England, after giving so much to the sport during his active years as a professional rugby player.

+In related news, the South African rugby community recently lost former player Russell Nelson, who died in Cape Town and also a young player who died during training.

 Whitehaven RLFC confirm Matthews death